 Asheville Housing assists more than 6,500 Asheville/Buncombe residents and has recently completed the conversion of most of its public housing units to the Housing Choice Voucher program as project-based voucher units under the Rental Assistance Demonstration Program.
 Asheville Housing owns and/or operates 1,955 affordable housing units and administers over 1,600 tenant-based vouchers to assist families renting from other property owners.
 We are recognized by HUD as a High Performer.

 We maintain one combined waiting list for the Housing Choice Voucher program, which now includes both project-based (former public housing) and tenant-based vouchers.
 That waiting list is currently open.
 Based on current demand for vouchers, we expect that most applicants will receive a project-based voucher unit first, and will then have a priority opportunity to request a tenant-based voucher after one year in the project-based development.

-The next Housing Authority of the City of Asheville’s Board of Commissioners’ Meeting is Wednesday, June 24th at 5pm at the Housing Authority’s Central Office, which is located at 165 South French Broad Avenue, Asheville, NC 28801.
-Board Package June 2015
+The next Housing Authority of the City of Asheville Board of Commissioners’ Meeting is Wednesday, July 22nd at 5pm located at the Bartlett Arms Apts, 121 Bartlett Street.
+July 2015 Board Portfolio.

 On behalf of the Board of Commissioners and staff of the Asheville Housing Authority, we would like to honor those who paid the ultimate sacrifice for our country.
 They gave their last breath, their last thought, and the last full measure for the cause of liberty, justice and freedom.
 This Memorial Day we pause to recognize those individuals for their service.